 Preliminary Recommendations:

-Preliminary Recommendation 12: The working group confirms that the Transfer Policy MUST continue to require Registrars to set the TAC at the Registry and provide the TAC to the RNH or their designated representative within five calendar days of a request, although the working group recommends that the policy state the requirement as 120 hours rather than 5 calendar days to reduce any risk of confusion.
-The working group further recommends that the policy MUST make clear that 120 hours is the maximum and not the standard period in which the TAC is to be provided.
+Preliminary Recommendation 12: The working group confirms that the Transfer Policy MUST continue to require Registrars to set the TAC at the Registry and issue the TAC to the RNH or their designated representative within five calendar days of a request, although the working group recommends that the policy state the requirement as 120 hours rather than 5 calendar days to reduce any risk of confusion.
+The working group further recommends that the policy MUST make clear that 120 hours is the maximum and not the standard period in which the TAC is to be issued.

 Charter Question b4